Worcester County, Massachusetts: Government and politics

 Worcester County is one of the 8 (of the total of 14) Massachusetts counties that have had no county government or county commissioners since July 1, 1998, when county functions were assumed by state agencies at local option following a change in state law.
 The county has an elected county sheriff, county prosecutor, and court officials, administered under the state department of public safety.
 The state correctional system in the county is known as the Worcester County Jail or "House of Corrections" at West Boylston, and the Worcester County District courts (state administered) are housed at Worcester, Fitchburg, and other district courts within county boundaries.
-The Worcester County district attorney is a county-wide position even though the district includes one town from a neighboring county.
+The Worcester County district attorney is a county-wide position, though the district excludes the town of Athol.
 In Massachusetts, Sheriffs have more limited roles than most states and are responsible for corrections, court service and bailiffs and jail release programs.
 County Sheriffs in Massachusetts are elected to six-year terms.
 The Worcester County Sheriff is Lewis Evangelidis (R), and the Worcester County District Attorney is Joseph Early Jr. (D) (see the info-box for elected officials at county level).
 The Worcester County Conservation District has countywide boundaries.
 The county has a regional planning commission.

 Massachusetts law allows regional compacts, traditional counties and other governmental entities.
 Traditional County governments in the state include Norfolk, Bristol, Dukes, Nantucket, and Plymouth Counties.
 Barnstable County, which is Cape Cod, functions as a modern regional county government.
 Suffolk County, which is mainly Boston, is under the Boston City Council.
 The Massachusetts General Laws describe this relationship of county government and the options for abolishing county governments and/or chartering regional governmental compacts in subchapter 34 B. Four other new county compacts have been created by the state legislature in Hampshire, Franklin, Barnstable Counties, and a regional planning council level for Berkshire County.
 Thus 9 of 14 Counties have some form of county regional governments.
 Worcester County could exercise that option if it chooses, such as for public safety and/or preparedness due to its rather large geography, by a request to and a special act of the legislature, by local referendum, or by one of three mechanisms.
 See the references for the state statute, and the League of Women Voters link.